 Originally passed in 1965, funding for the Older Americans Act (OAA) has not kept pace with the growth of the American population over the age of 60.
-In 2010, OAA funding was $42.95 per senior in today’s dollars.
-Today, it is just $27.25 per senior.
+Not only has OAA funding per senior decreased immensely, but the number of seniors will continue to increase quickly, requiring further aging services.
 Congresswoman Trahan remains committed to increasing funding for critical services and care to aging Americans and will be supporting this bill when it comes up for a vote.

-The SECURE Act of 2019 is a major piece of bipartisan legislation that will benefit seniors throughout the country if signed into law.
-This bill would expand and preserve retirement savings, provide administrative improvements to the IRS and related agencies, as well as improve revenue provisions for retirement.
+Congresswoman Trahan has always been an advocate for seniors getting the best resources possible.
+The SECURE Act, which passed the House in May of 2019, is a major piece of bipartisan legislation that benefits seniors throughout the country.
+This bill expands and preserves retirement savings, provides administrative improvements to the IRS and related agencies, as well as improves revenue provisions for retirement.